 The Azure Portal allows you to restart a specific instance in your App Service, but how do you know which one is which?
 Read on for a helpful tip!

-Ratings and reviews are important features to offer on an ecommerce website, giving customers confidence to make a purchase.
+Read more at XCentium: Adding Ratings and Reviews to Sitecore Commerce with YotPo Ratings and reviews are important features to offer on an ecommerce website, giving customers confidence to make a purchase.
 Adding such a feature to Sitecore is simple thanks to Yotpo, a leading provider of reviews, ratings, and many more related commerce features.
-With a free Yotpo account and bit of code you can be up […]
+With […]

 As a developer you’re probably familiar with the phrase “It was working before and I didn’t change anything!”
 That hit me today as I attempted to pull an update from a Github repo using Sourcetree.
 I was prompted for Github credentials, which were repeatedly rejected.
 After verifying that the credentials were valid (and that I […]